 Schlumpf’s acquisitions included 30 Bugattis in a package deal for $85,000 from American collector John Shakespeare in 1964.
 Among the group was an Atalante, chassis no. 57686, which had some damage.
 The body, one of six made in aluminum, was still in good condition, though. (https://www.hagerty.com/articles-videos/articles/2019/05/24/used-car-deal-of-the-century-included-30-bugattis#)

 It turned out that 57686 was a supercharged car from the factory and may have been displayed at the 1938 Berlin auto show.
 Once in the Schlumpf collection, 57686’s body was removed and spent many years in storage alongside the 57386 chassis.

-In the 1990s, the museum traded the body and chassis to Bugatti authority Uwe Hucke in exchange for a trove of Bugatti factory documentation.
+In the 1990s, the museum traded the body and chassis to Bugatti authority Uwe Hucke.
+In exchange, the museum recieved a trove of Bugatti factory documentation.
 Hucke joined body and chassis, the latter confirmed to retain its original engine, gearbox, differential, and front and rear axles, along with original chassis and patent plates.

-In 2003, the reassembled Atalante to Swiss collector Guy Huet, who had it refinished in its current black and cream color scheme.
+In 2003, the reassembled Atalante was bought by Swiss collector Guy Huet.
+He had it refinished in its current black and cream color scheme.
 The Bug then went to a significant East Coast collection in 2014 and was brought up to 57SC specifications with a Brineton Engineering supercharger and intake.
-The Atalante was treated to new paint and an entirely re-trimmed interior, including a matching fitted luggage set behind the seats.
+The Atalante was treated to new paint and an entirely re-trimmed interior.
+This includes a matching fitted luggage set behind the seats.